shirMishal/Operating-Systems-Projects/README.md

 ### Assignment3 - Memory Management XV6:
 Expanded the paging framework by adding secondary storage and implemented four different page replacement algorithms and COW (Copy On Write).

-This project was written as part of Ben-Gurion University's course "Operating Systems".
+Project were written as part of Ben-Gurion University's course "Operating Systems".